andrewrobinson/process-stdin/README.md

 ## if you want to extract code to a package

 This is what I was fighting with in East London
-Fiddle a bit and see what still works but the way I have it:
+Fiddle a bit and see what still works, maybe not all needed, but the way I have it:

-a) the directory is util and it is package util
+a) the directory is util and it is "package util"
 b) my func GetWhatIShouldAddOntoTheLine starts with an uppercase so it is visible externally in main
-c) you HAVE to import it in main using "github.com/andrewrobinson/process-stdin/util"
+c) you HAVE to import it in main using "github.com/andrewrobinson/process-stdin/util" vscode is useless at adding this for you

-d) the github.com/andrewrobinson/process-stdin comes from
+d) the "github.com/andrewrobinson/process-stdin" there comes from

 module github.com/andrewrobinson/process-stdin